ssi-dk/AEF-DDF/workflows/README.md

 ## all-workflows.yaml
-This workflow calls is a convenience wrapper for all the individual workflows stored in this repo.
+This workflow calls is a convenience wrapper for all the individual CI workflows stored in this repo.
 If you do not want granular control of the workflows being run, you can copy this single file to your repo and let us curate the selection of workflows being run on your package.